leoman730/d8docs/docs/weeklyupdate.md

 - What is the status for the invalid menu items?
     - Invalid menu deleted from live site?
 [Status](https://docs.google.com/spreadsheets/d/1hRQsA26YvzzE_rXdJCr-O0Xp8cH_fZo8iI27VrJvSl8/edit#gid=0)
 - How draft works in D8?
+- List of different news item page

 ### Discusstion
+- Drupal 8 Page caching.
+    - How protected page can be secured even with anonymous user caching turn on.

 ### To do